 Fred came out personally to meet with us.
 He took the time to sit down and talk with us and to tell us how things work.
 He has a real knowledge base on these types of injuries and when he doesn’t know the answers, he sure knows how to find out.
 The way he approached the subject matter reinforced for us what we had read about him and his firm.

-Fred and Brendan and the whole firm did a fantastic job of putting the case together.
+Fred and the whole firm did a fantastic job of putting the case together.
 It’s a real team that works together, and it wasn’t just one or two people on the case.
 We were introduced to many people at the firm and they were all working for the best outcome on our behalf.

 We felt like Fred had a genuine concern for the well-being of our daughter in mind.